actions/checkout/adrs/0153-checkout-v2.md

 - The auth header is scoped to all of github `http.https://github.com/.extraheader`
   - Additional public remotes also just work.
   - If users want to authenticate to an additional private remote, they should provide the `token` input.
-  - Lines up if we add submodule support in the future.
-Don't need to worry about calculating relative URLs.
-Just works, although needs to be persisted in each submodule git config.

 #### SSH key